 “Do you play a lot?”
 I indicate the table with the end of my cue.
 Maybe I can take the conversation in a lighter direction.

 “Some.
 There’s not a lot to do back home except go to the pool hall.”
 His answer is casual, but there’s something missing from it, like he’s disconnected from his own words.

 “Small town?”
 I ask, partly because I want to know and partly because I want to check his answer, see if his tone still doesn’t match his story.

-“One-stoplight, one-screen-theater, small.
+“One-stoplight, one-screen-theater small.
 The kind of town you either outgrow before you’re grown or get stuck in your whole life.”
-This time, there’s a bitter quality to his answer that belies the truth in it.
+This time, a bitter quality to his answer belies the truth in it.

 “I can’t imagine.”
-Because I come from a city that’s 30% suburban sprawl and 70% miniature NYC.
+Because I come from a city that’s 30 percent suburban sprawl and 70 percent miniature NYC.
 Urban decay, gentrification, arts districts, and microcosms of world cultures all married in one location.
 My bustling, never-sleeping, ever-expanding world is likely the antithesis to his sleepy, suck-you-in-until-you-die small town.
 But I don’t tell him that.
 Instead, I say, “I’m from the city.”

 He nods as if he already knew.
 And maybe he did.
 Maybe my city upbringing is obvious; maybe it radiates off me the way he exudes grace and power.
 Do I walk like a city girl the same way he moves like an agile athlete?

 I’m almost as disappointed as I am relieved.
 If other recruits think I’m nothing more than a city girl, they will underestimate me.
 But I don’t want Maverick to underestimate me.